 At Bond University, we carefully develop subject and program outcomes to ensure that student learning in each subject contributes to the whole student experience.
 Students are encouraged to carefully read and consider subject and program outcomes as combined elements.

 Program Learning Outcomes provide a broad and measurable set of standards that incorporate a range of knowledge and skills that will be achieved on completion of the program.
 If you are undertaking this subject as part of a degree program, you should refer to the relevant degree program outcomes and graduate attributes as they relate to this subject.

 Subject Learning Outcomes (SLOs)

 On successful completion of this subject the learner will be able to:

-- Prepare a concept document for a short film, or other screen project, and pitch it to a selection panel.
+- Prepare a pitch for a short film and present it to a selection panel.

 - * Assessment timing is indicative of the week that the assessment is due or begins (where conducted over multiple weeks), and is based on the standard University academic calendar

 - C = Students must reach a level of competency to successfully complete this assessment.